Content from Regular Expressions

 Taking spaces into consideration

-Type community.
+Type community (note the trailing space).
 You get three matches.
 Why not six?

 The string ‘community-led’ matches the first search, but drops out of this result because the space does not match the character -.